oxy-design-co/oxychat/HOW_IT_WORKS.md

 3. The backend processes it and streams the response back
 4. The chat window displays the AI's reply

-When the AI calls special tools (like saving a fact or switching the theme), the frontend listens for these events and updates the page.
-For example, when you share a fact like "My name is Kaz", the fact appears in the list on the right side of the screen.
+When the AI calls special tools (like switching the theme), the frontend listens for these events and updates the page.

 ### Theme Switching